 Non-current liabilities means liabilities other than current liabilities.
+Whether the securities firm intends or expects to settle a liability within 12 months after the balance sheet date does not affect the classification of the liability as current or non-current.
 As a minimum, non-current liabilities shall include the following liability line items: